AntonioND/ugba-template/readme.rst

 --------------

 This is a template of how to integrate `libugba`_ and `UMOD Player`_ in your own project by adding them as submodules.
-Check `UGBA`_ for examples of what the library can do.
+Check `UGBA Testing`_ for examples of what the library can do.

 Feel free to edit the ``CMakeLists.txt`` to enable the integration of graphics and data using **grit** and **bin2c** respectively.